 Since South Africa is modelled as a single node in SATIM, transmission and distribution losses are applied as aggregate losses in the model.
 Under this configuration, shifting generation from current locations to more dispersed locations does not impact results for instance as a result of developing a significant amount of renewable energy capacity.

 Transmission capacity is modelled as a single technology linking centralised/high voltage electricity (ELCC) to medium voltage (MV) electricity lines (ELC).
 Transmission of electricity between ELCC and the MV distribution network incurs a loss of 4%.
 MV electricity is distributed to each sector in a way that captures the different levels of losses that are incurred distributing electricity to the sector.
-For example, the distribution of electricity to residential households is assumed to incur a loss of 12% whereas the distribution of electricity to the industrial sectors incurs a smaller average loss of 3%.
+For example, the distribution of electricity to residential households is assumed to incur a loss of 19.7% whereas the distribution of electricity to the industrial sectors (excluding mining) incurs a smaller average loss of 6.%.
 Note that for purposes of simplicity, the supply technologies and sector distribution legs are aggregated in Figure 3.